wunderio/elasticsearch_helper/UPGRADE.md

 # Upgrade guide

-This guide is intended to describe the process of upgrading Elasticsearch Helper from version 5.x or 6.x to version 7.x.
+This guide is intended to describe the process of upgrading Elasticsearch Helper from version 5.x or 6.x to version 7.0.

-The most notable changes in version 7.x:
+The most notable changes in version 7.0:

-1. Compatibility with Elasticsearch 6 and 7.
+1. Elasticsearch Helper 7.0 is compatible only with Elasticsearch 7.
-2. Multi-host configuration for use in cluster environment.
+2. Multi-host configuration for use in a cluster environment.
 3. Support for event subscribers to react to most common Elasticsearch operations.
 4. Support for object-oriented description of index settings and field mappings.
 5. Simplified index plugin structure (no need to explicitly create an index in `setup()` method).